 - Beepers, and

-Recall that a main element within a PC 591.5 charge is that a person must act with the specific intent to either:
+Recall that a main element within a PC 591.5 charge is that you must act with the specific intent to either:

 - Prevent a person from asking for help; or,